carbonshed/Schneider_et_al_2020/README.md

   **"eos2_08012019.csv"** *CO<sub>2</sub> evasion data from soil collected on 2019-08-12 using EosFD no 2*
   **"eos1_08132019.1.csv"** *CO<sub>2</sub> evasion data from soil collected on 2019-08-13 using EosFD no 1*
   **"eos2_08142019.csv"** *CO<sub>2</sub> evasion data from soil collected on 2019-08-14 using EosFD no 2*
-  *this data was used to create figure*
+  *these data are used to create figures 3 & 5*

   | Column Name | Description |
   | :---: | :---------- |